brianpmac/python-notes/REGEX.md

 `\w+` matches 1 or more word characters.
 Like *, it has no upper limit, but it has to occur at least once.

 `.findall(pattern, text, flags)` finds all non-overlapping occurrences of the pattern in the text.

+## Sets

+`[abc]` this is a set of the characters 'a', 'b', and 'c'.
+It'll match any of those characters, in any order, but only once each.

+`[a-z]`, `[A-Z]`, or `[a-zA-Z]` ranges that'll match any/all letters in the English alphabet in lowercase, uppercase, or both upper and lowercases.

+`[0-9]` range that'll match any number from 0 to 9.
+You can change the ends to restrict the set.

+## Negation

+`[^abc]` a set that will not match, and, in fact, exclude, the letters 'a', 'b', and 'c'.

+`re.IGNORECASE` or `re.I` flag to make a search case-insensitive. re.match('A', 'apple', re.I) would find the 'a' in 'apple'.

+`re.VERBOSE` or `re.X` flag that allows regular expressions to span multiple lines and contain (ignored) whitespace and comments.

+## Groups

+`([abc])` creates a group that contains a set for the letters 'a', 'b', and 'c'.
+This could be later accessed from the Match object as `.group(1)`.

+`(?P<name>[abc])` creates a named group that contains a set for the letters 'a', 'b', and 'c'.
+This could later be accessed from the Match object as `.group('name')`.

+`.groups()` method to show all of the groups on a Match object.

+`re.MULTILINE` or `re.M` flag to make a pattern regard lines in your text as the beginning or end of a string.

+`^` specifies, in a pattern, the beginning of the string.

+`$` specifies, in a pattern, the end of the string.

+## Compiling and Loops

+`re.compile(pattern, flags)` method to pre-compile and save a regular expression pattern, and any associated flags, for later use.

+`.groupdict()` method to generate a dictionary from a Match object's groups.
+The keys will be the group names.
+The values will be the results of the patterns in the group.

+`re.finditer()` method to generate an iterable from the non-overlapping matches of a regular expression.
+Very handy for for loops.

+`.group()` method to access the content of a group.
+0 or none is the entire match.
+1 through how ever many groups you have will get that group.
+Or use a group's name to get it if you're using named groups.